Mughal–Safavid war (1649–1653): War

 On 4 April 1648, encouraged by the Mughal reversal in Badakhshan, Shah Abbas II marched from Isfahan with an army of 40,000.
-After capturing Bost, he laid siege to Kandahar on 28 December and easily captured it after a brief siege on 22 February 1649.
+After capturing Bost, he laid siege to Kandahar on 28 December and easily captured it after a brief siege on 22 February 1649, mainly owing to the failure of the Mughal commander Daulat Khan Mayi to maintain discipline within the troops under his command.
 The disaster of the Balkh campaign had gravely weakened the Mughals' position on the frontier.
 The short duration of the Kandahar siege – two months – stands testament to the vulnerability of the Mughals in Afghanistan.
 The Mughals attempted to retake the city in 1651 but the arrival of winter forced them to suspend the siege.

 Sieges of Kandahar

-Shah Jahan sent Aurangzeb with 50,000 soldiers to recapture it, but although he defeated the Safavids outside the city he was unable to take it.
+Shah Jahan sent Aurangzeb and the vizier Sa'dullah Khan with 50,000 soldiers, composed of the Barha Sayyids, the feudal Rajput levies and the local Afghans, to recapture it, but although he defeated the Safavids outside the city he was unable to take it.
 His artillery train proved unable for the task.
 Aurangzeb attempted to take the fortress city again in 1652.
 Abdul Aziz, Khan of Bukhara, had entered into an alliance with Shah Abbas and in May 1652, he dispatched 10,000 troops to Kabul in May to harass the Mughal supply lines.
 Though not strong enough to lift the siege, the Uzbeks endangered a Mughal convoy of 2,000 who were escorting one and a half million silver coins to the besieger's army at Kandahar.
 After two months of fighting Persian resistance and the growing activities of the Uzbeks, Aurangzeb was forced to abandon the campaign.

 In 1653 Shah Jahan sent Dara Shikoh, with a large army and two of the heaviest artillery pieces of the empire, but after a five-month siege the Mughals couldn't manage to starve the city, and the attempt to breach their walls by cannon fire also failed.
-The Mughals finally gave up all attempts to recover Kandahar.
+On 29 September 1653, Mughals finally gave up all attempts to recover Kandahar.